• Big Ideas, which offer an overview of the important concepts covered in each module.

 This module focuses on the importance of kidney health as it relates to proper elimination, maintaining mineral balance, and regulating blood cell production.
 Also, because dehydration is one of the most common nutritional deficiencies, there is an emphasis on the importance of proper hydration and dehydration prevention.

 Our endocrine system consists of complex relationships.
 Students will learn to identify hormonal imbalances through addressing the foundations covered in earlier modules.
 We will examine the dysfunction of endocrine glands as it directly relates to endocrine balance caused by imbalances in the foundations (digestion, blood sugar regulation, mineral balance and hydration).
-Students will also learn concepts of endocrine individuality and acquire skills to assess each client effectively though the functional evaluation and the Nutritional Assessment Questionnaire.
+Students will also learn concepts of endocrine individuality and acquire skills to assess each client effectively through the functional evaluation and the Nutritional Assessment Questionnaire.

 Chronic allergies are increasing in today's society, but there are ways to support the body to help reverse this dilemma with nutritional therapy.
 The key to maintaining a healthy immune system is to remove the stressors and strengthen the underlying weakness, further building a strong foundation.
 Techniques will be taught to identify the root causes and to support the mechanisms of the immune response.